medusajs/medusa/www/apps/docs/content/modules/gift-cards/gift-cards.md

 A gift card must belong to a region.
 When a customer purchases the gift card, the region they use to purchase the order is associated with the gift card.

-For custom gift cards, the merchant specifies the region manually.
+For customer gift cards, the merchant specifies the region manually.

 The ID of the region is stored in the attribute `region_id`.
 You can access the region by expanding the `region` relation and accessing `gift_card.region`.